wsolow/Richards_Equation_RLEnv/richards_model/README.md

 # Project Title

-This is the project that provides a gym wrapper and support for running differentiable models through PyTorch with parameter calibration and resets
+This package provides the Richards Equation in a RL compatible environment

 # Use this package
-git clone git@github.com:wsolow/richards_model.git
+git clone git@github.com:wsolow/Richards_Equation_RLEnv.git